kfox/dotfiles/README.md

 * `sayphrase` says something using the built-in macOS speech synthesis.
   By default, it says a programming excuse (see above).

+* `setup.sh` is the script to install/initialize the rest of my apps

 * `svg-to-data-uri.sh` will take an SVG and URL-encode it for use in a
   data: URI.
 Full base64 encoding isn't necessary.